 Six years is a long time in VR.
 Since the initial release of 2016, PSVR’s resolution is really starting to fall behind compared to newer headsets like the Oculus Quest 2.
 While it can still be fun for new users, extended gameplay on the PSVR have users often complaining about poor graphics and the screen door effect.
 The PSVR 2 looks extremely competitive here beating both the Oculus Quest 2 and the well loved Valve Index.

-PSVR 2 will offer the same refresh rate as its predecessor – up to 120Hz with and a OLED panel.
+PSVR 2 offers the same refresh rate as its predecessor – up to 120Hz with and a OLED panel.
 PSVR 2 has almost four times the pixel count which will give users a far sharper image and a much more immersive experience when playing their favorite VR games.

 Field of view is with the PVSR 2 compared to the PSVR will be increasing from 100° to 110°.